- Before and After (2)

 As we all know, a room makeover can drastically change the look of any space.
 It doesn’t require a high investment.
 You can even reutilise some of your existing furniture like in this living room makeover.
 With clever thinking and a good sense of space planning, any room can be converted into a different and improved one.

 In this particular case, our client wanted to redesign her living room to achieve a cosier and more stylish look.
+Some living room remodel tips were implemented in order to achieve this.

 She was open to suggestions and she wanted fresh ideas and concepts from us.
 The style she had in mind was a neutral, calm minimal look.
 However, she had some particular requirement.
 She wanted to maintain the bookshelves and integrate them into the new design.